-Manitoba Lodges and Outfitters Association (MLOA) announced today that its board recently approved $20,000 in funding grants to three community applicants, from the organization’s Nature Enhancement Fund (NEF) as part of the funds spring intake.
+Manitoba Lodges and Outfitters Association (MLOA) announced today that its board recently approved $15,000 in funding grants to two community applicants, from the organization’s Nature Enhancement Fund (NEF) as part of the funds spring intake.

-The successful applicants include the Wildlife Haven Rehabilitation Centre, Manitoba Camping Association and the Trail Association of the North Whiteshell.
+The successful applicants include the Wildlife Haven Rehabilitation Centre and the Manitoba Camping Association.

 “We are thrilled to be able to support these great Manitoba’s organizations with essential funding to further their endeavours to ensure the sustainability of our ecosystems and develop opportunities for people to enjoy the great outdoors,” said Mat Hobson, President – MLOA.
 “For generations, lodge owners and outfitters have contributed both their money and their time to initiatives that help ensure the sustainability of fish and wildlife populations and nature, and we are proud to be able to continue that tradition.”